egorkudelya/anechka/README.md

 ## Demo

 Let's query some data and test searching capabilities of the engine.
-For example, executing RequestTokenSearchWithContext and passing it some token, in our example "conscientious", returns the following tuple:
+For example, executing RequestTokenSearchWithContext and passing it some token, in our сфыу "conscientious", returns the following tuple:

 ![Example Image](https://drive.google.com/uc?id=1HLaM91TeJT5SEHFjjzqb3R2h5JZJC4V3)